itsjameshan/Wheat-Yield-prediction-for-United-States-by-environmental-features/README.md

 - SVM (polynomy): computer not respond
 - RandomForest: computer craushed

+4.Iteriate:
+  Due to the low accurary, including droped weather feature in the training to see whether the accuracy will increase
+- Regression.
+Model: Yield ~ all except CountyName, State, and Date
+  Accracy increased: 0.23
+- SVM (polynomy): computer not respond
+- RandomForest: computer craushed

 ## What your final / best approach was and how it performed
 -  Only the linear regression returns an accuracy score.
 Other algorithms failed to return a score.